 If the JSONFragmenter is set to read JSON from a feature attribute, then the output is automatically written to the input attribute.
 If, however, the JSONFragmenter is set to read JSON from a file or URL, then an output attribute must be selected.
 This is done in the Result Attribute field which is activated when Input Source is set to File/URL.
 The output attribute may be selected from existing input attributes, user-defined parameters, or a new attribute may also be created.

 If the JSON query produces a JSON Object, the keys may be used to produce additional attributes for the new feature(s) by setting to Yes.
 If the JSON query produces a JSON array, and a value is provided to the Prefix New Attributes With parameter, a list attribute will be created, using the prefix as the list name, and the JSON array values as the list elements.

-When the ‘Load Keys as Attributes’ parameter is set to ‘Yes’, this parameter controls the attributes which are created.
-If it is set to ‘No’, each JSON object key will become an attribute and the corresponding JSON value will become the attribute value.
-If this parameter is set to ‘Yes’, only object values which are simple types (integers, strings, etc) will become attribute values, while nested objects and arrays will be recursively flattened.
+When the Flatten Query Result into Attributes parameter is set to Yes, this parameter controls the attributes which are created.
+If it is set to No, each JSON object key will become an attribute and the corresponding JSON value will become the attribute value.
+If this parameter is set to Yes, only object values which are simple types (integers, strings, etc) will become attribute values, while nested objects and arrays will be recursively flattened.

 Exposes any attributes so they can be used by other transformers.
 Type directly in the text box or click the browse button to display the editor and add attributes there.

 A JSON query is a simple mechanism to refer to values within a JSON document.
 A query is made up of one or more expressions, which are separated by a + operator.
 There are three types of expressions: JSON structure expressions, JSON property expressions and string literal expressions.